CambridgeinstitutetechnologyBLR-Dhanush/CIT_ECC/docs/info.md

 Where:
 - P = input point
 - k = scalar/private key
-- Q = generated output
+- Q = generated output point

 This simplified model is used to:
 - reduce ASIC area